 Alternative 1:

-[Compatibility with EESS(passive) systems operating in the frequency band 36-37 GHz may require that IMT systems comply with some unwanted emission levels.
+Compatibility with EESS(passive) systems operating in the frequency band 36-37 GHz may require that IMT systems comply with some unwanted emission levels.
 However, the frequency band 36-37 GHz is also allocated to mobile and fixed services and coexistence conditions with EESS (passive) is currently addressed in Resolution 752 (WRC-07).
-Thus, EESS (passive) observations in this frequency band have already to accept a certain level of interference and are limited, in practice, to certain areas (e.g. overseas or other water areas) that are likely not being the area targeted by IMT 5G.
-Therefore, it does not seem appropriate to include this band in Resolution 750 (Rev.WRC-15), at least within its Table 1 (mandatory limits).]
+Thus, EESS (passive) observations in this frequency band have already to accept a certain level of interference and it does not seem appropriate to include this band in Table 1 (mandatory limits) of Resolution 750 (Rev.WRC-15).

 [Editor’s Note: Further work is required to bring this text more in line with a regulatory measure for WRC-19 to consider.]